 Distributions with respect to your shares that are not capital gains dividends will generally be taxable as ordinary income, and generally will not constitute "qualified dividend income" eligible to be taxed at capital gains rates for federal income tax purposes to the extent made out of our current or accumulated earnings and profits.
 Dividends paid to a non-corporate U.S. stockholder generally will not qualify for the "qualified dividend income" tax rate.
 Qualified dividend income generally includes dividends paid to most U.S. non-corporate taxpayers by domestic C corporations and certain qualified foreign corporations.
 Because we are not generally subject to U.S. federal income tax on the portion of our REIT taxable income distributed to our stockholders, our dividends generally will not be eligible for the 20% rate on qualified dividend income.
 As a result, our ordinary REIT dividends will continue to be taxed at the higher tax rate applicable to ordinary income.
 Currently, the highest marginal individual income tax rate on ordinary income is 39.6%.
 However, the 20% tax rate for qualified dividend income will apply to our ordinary REIT dividends (a) attributable to dividends received by us from taxable corporations, such as our taxable REIT subsidiaries, and (b) to the extent attributable to income upon which we have paid corporate income tax (e.g., to the extent that we distribute less than 100% of our taxable income).
 In general, to qualify for the reduced tax rate on qualified dividend income, a stockholder must hold our shares for more than 60 days during the 121-day period beginning on the date that is 60 days before the date on which our shares becomes ex-dividend.
-Dividends paid to a corporate U.S. stockholder will not qualify for the dividends received deduction generally available to corporations.
+Dividends paid to a corporate U.S. stockholder will not qualify for the dividend generally available to corporations.
 Distributions in excess of our current or accumulated earnings and profits will be treated for federal income tax purposes as a return of capital.
-The amount treated as a return of capital over such tax b
+The amount of a return of capital would first reduce the tax basis of the common stock to which the distribution is attributable to the extent of that tax basis, and the excess, if any, of the amount treated as a return of capital over such tax basis would be treated as a gain from the disposition of such common stock.